 Actually, the Configuration class is just a very simple facade for the more modern, much more powerful-but more complex-API defined in the package org.hibernate.boot.
 This API is useful if you have very advanced requirements, for example, if you're writing a framework or implementing a container.
-You'll find more information in the User Guide, and in the {versionDocBase}/javadocs/org/hibernate/boot/package-summary.html[package-level documentation] of org.hibernate.boot.
+You'll find more information in the User Guide, and in the package-level documentation of org.hibernate.boot.